kisimediaDE/capacitor-watch-bridge/README.md

 ✅ Sync arbitrary JSON data from iOS → watchOS via `updateApplicationContext()`
 ✅ Store the same data in a shared **App Group** for offline access
 ✅ Gracefully degrades if no Watch is paired or the app isn’t installed
-✅ Fully written in Swift 5.9 with Swift Package Manager (no CocoaPods)
+✅ Fully written in Swift 5.9 with Swift Package Manager support (CocoaPods spec included)
 ✅ Drop-in Capacitor 7 plugin – zero additional configuration on web

 ---